 Tesla Model X review - Engines, performance and drive

-Incredible performance and tidy handling, but not very exciting
+The Model X has incredible performance and tidy handling, but it's not very exciting

-The first thing that most Telsa owners will tell you about is their car’s stunning acceleration, and the story is the same with the Model X. The SUV’s combination of instant torque from the electric motors and all-wheel-drive traction means it has incredible pace from a standstill, sending the fastest version from 0-60mph in just 2.7 seconds.
+The first thing that most Tesla owners will tell you about is their car’s stunning acceleration, and the story is the same with the Model X. The SUV’s combination of instant torque from the electric motors and all-wheel-drive traction means it has incredible pace from a standstill, sending the fastest Plaid version from 0-60mph in just 2.5 seconds.

 Supercars have slower figures than that, so for a heavy SUV to manage such a fast sprint is very impressive.
 What the figures don’t tell you is how flat the car feels as it’s accelerating, in both senses.
 There’s less of a feeling of the weight shifting to the back as you might expect when you plant the throttle, thanks to the low centre of gravity, but there’s also an almost complete lack of drama.